 Promoting Excellence and Participation

-To promote excellence in reclamation, the Committee annually presents the British Columbia Mine Reclamation Award and several citations for excellence in mine reclamation.
-Citations are provided for the reclamation of exploration sites, metal mines, coal mines, placer operations, sand and gravel operations, industrial mineral operations and special citations for mine reclamation projects.
+To promote excellence in reclamation, the Committee annually presents the British Columbia Mine Reclamation Award and several category awards for excellence in mine reclamation.
+The other awards are provided in the categories of exploration programs, metal mines, coal mines, placer operations, sand and gravel operations, industrial mineral operations and special citations for mine reclamation projects.